Nanasaki-Ai/Crosswalk/README.md

  To reduce extraneous background activity, the recordings were confined to areas of interest, yielding a final video resolution of 1200×1100 pixels at 30 fps.

- We will **make the dataset fully available for download** after **the manuscript is accepted**.
  Now you can reproduce our method in two ways:

- - Download a video (514MB) from the dataset and continue.
-You can download the data through [Baidu Disk](https://pan.baidu.com/s/1KAySJ_DNrKo6M6l0_Si7nw?pwd=cpgd) or [Google Drive](https://drive.google.com/file/d/16By0jyQPQsdZpp_oTwgnEppsrpBTTYox/view?usp=drive_link).
+ - Download the full dataset and continue.
+You can download the data through [Baidu Disk](https://pan.baidu.com/s/1OrlSCXYRVd35eXw2Pry8nA?pwd=985x).

  - You can **directly download our preprocessed data for reproduction**.